 President Lewis Reich, OD, PhD

 After receiving his Ph.D., Dr. Reich joined the faculty of Nova Southeastern University College of Optometry (NSUCO) as Associate Professor.
 He was Assistant Dean for Student Affairs from 2003 to 2008.
-In July 2008, Dr. Reich joined Southern College of Optometry as Professor and Vice President for Academic Affairs.
-After serving as Interim President for nine months, Dr. Reich was named President by the Board of Trustees in January 2016.

 Dr. Reich’s research has been funded by the National Eye Institute as well as the National Institute on Disability and Rehabilitation Research.
 He has published peer-reviewed publications and has presented his research at dozens of national and international meetings.
 Dr. Reich is an active manuscript reviewer for major optometric and vision science journals and has served as a vision expert in legal cases.